josquin-research-project/jrp-scores/README.md

 On Apple OS X computers, git can be installed directly from [here](http://git-scm.com/download/mac) or by more experienced users from a mac package manager such as [Homebrew](http://brew.sh).
-If you have a comic-book view of the world, you can download GUI interfaces for git [here](http://git-scm.com/downloads/guis).
-A [Github/git plugin](http://eclipse.github.com) is also available for the Eclipse IDE ([see video](http://www.youtube.com/watch?v=ptK9-CNms98).
+If you have a comic-book view of the computer world, you can download GUI interfaces for git [here](http://git-scm.com/downloads/guis).
+A [Github/git plugin](http://eclipse.github.com) is also available for the Eclipse IDE ([see video](http://www.youtube.com/watch?v=ptK9-CNms98)).

 # Update #

-After you have downloaded this repository with `git`, you can check periodically for updates for all composers using this command:
+After you have downloaded this repository with `git`, you can check periodically for updates for all composers's works using this command:

 <code>git pull; git submodule foreach git pull</code>